Russian destroyer Gavriil: Service

 On the night of 17/18 August 1919, seven British Coastal Motor Boats (CMBs) attacked Kronstadt.
 Gavriil, which was anchored outside the entrance to Kronstadt harbour, was targeted by CMB24, but the British boat's torpedo ran too deep and passed underneath the Russian destroyer.
 Gavriil's return fire quickly sank CMB24, but could not stop the remainder of the British force from entering the harbour, where they sank the submarine depot ship Pamiat Azova and damaging the battleship Andrei Pervozvanny.
 One CMB (CMB79) was sunk by a collision with CMB62.
 On leaving the harbour, CMB62 launched its torpedoes at Gavriil, but they too ran too deep and missed, and Gavrill's gunfire sank CMB62.

 On the morning of 21 October 1919, Gavriil and the destroyers Azard, Konstantin and Svoboda, set out from Kronstadt to lay a minefield in Koporye Bay to deter British ships supporting Estonian troops advancing on Petrograd, but ran into a British minefield.
 Gavriil, leading the destroyers, was the first to strike a mine at 05:48 and sank after twenty minutes.
 Konstantin and Svoboda were sunk by mines within minutes, with only Azard, at the rear of the formation, escaping unharmed.
 Only 25 of the crew of the three sunken destroyers were rescued, with nineteen of those sailors from Gavriil who had escaped by boat, with 285 killed.
-Some sources state that this was an attempt to defect the four destroyers.
+Some sources state that the sortie was an attempt by the destroyer's crews to defect to the British.